-- (a) The amount of an administrative penalty may not exceed \$500 for each violation, and each day a violation continues or occurs is a separate violation for purposes of imposing a penalty. - (b) The amount must be based on: - (1) The seriousness of the violation, including the nature, circumstances, extent, and gravity of the violation; - (2) The threat to health or safety caused by the violation; - (3) Any previous violations; - (4) The amount necessary to deter a future violation; - (5) Whether the violator demonstrated good faith, including, when applicable, whether the violator made good faith efforts to correct the violation; and - (6) Any other matter that justice may require.
+- (a) The amount of an administrative penalty may not exceed \$500 for each violation.
+Each day that a violation continues or occurs is a separate violation for purposes of imposing a penalty. - (b) The amount of the penalty may be based on: - (1) the seriousness of the violation, including the nature, circumstances, extent, and gravity of the violation; - (2) the threat to health or safety caused by the violation; - (3) any previous violations; - (4) the amount necessary to deter a future violation; - (5) whether the violator demonstrated good faith, including, when applicable, whether the violator made good faith efforts to correct the violation; and

+(6) any other matter that justice may require.